andrewt3000/web_development/README.md

 npm test
 ```

-Enzyme is used for assert, manipulate, and traverse your React Components’ output.
+[Enzyme](https://enzymejs.github.io/enzyme/) is used for assert, manipulate, and traverse your React Components’ output.
+It mimicks jQuery api.

+[react testing library](https://testing-library.com/docs/react-testing-library/intro) is an alternative to enzyme for dom manipulation and traversal.
+Written by Kent C. Dodds.

 ## End to End Testing
 [cypress](https://www.cypress.io/)